Your todo list:

 BETA PHOTO: JimG nearing the Squashed Spider anchors.

-This fun solo route was recently bolted.
+Previously a popular solo route is now a nice bolted route.
 Despite tricky moves right off the ground this route would make a great first lead.
 The low angled slab requires nubbin pinching and balance but gives several nice rests.

 Rap route (be careful!! a 60m rope barely makes it)